SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

 * cathub organize: For larger systematic datasets without reaction barriers, this approach will create folders and and arrange your data-files in the right location for you.

 * cathub make_folders: For smaller or more complicated datasets with reaction barriers, this method will only create your folders, and you will have to drop the files in the right location yourself.
-It's recommended to write a script to transfer files from one folder-structure to another in a systematic way, for example using :code:`shutils.copyfile('/path/to/initial/file', '/path/to/final/file')`.

 cathub organize
 ................